pataruco/mars-rover/readme.md

 - Inside mars-rover folder run
     - `npm start`

-Then the programme would ask ask you for a set of instructions.
+Then the programme will ask for a set of instructions.

 You can introduce this if you like: